Rated Excellent Online

 Probate, Executors and the Inheritance Process

 When someone dies, their estate must generally go through the probate process before assets can be distributed to beneficiaries.
-Probate grants the executor (the person appointed to administer the estate) the legal authority to deal with the deceased's assets, including property.
+Probate grants the executor (the person appointed to administer the estate) the legal authority to deal with the deceased’s assets, including property.
 If there is no will (intestacy), the court appoints an administrator who has equivalent powers under a Grant of Letters of Administration.
+The Non-Contentious Probate Rules 1987 govern how probate applications are handled.

 Once probate is granted and the estate is administered, the property can be formally transferred to the beneficiary or beneficiaries through a deed of assent.
 This transfer must then be registered at HM Land Registry to update the title register.
-Only once the title is in the beneficiary's name can a secured loan be arranged in the normal way.
+Only once the title is in the beneficiary’s name can a secured loan be arranged in the normal way.
+It is important to note that the inheritance of property itself does not trigger Stamp Duty Land Tax.
+SDLT only applies to the purchase of property, and inheriting a property does not constitute a purchase.
+However, if beneficiaries buy out each other’s inherited shares, SDLT may apply to those transactions.

 Registered vs Unregistered Title